DeepBlueRobotics/training/docs/section-7/swerve-drive.md

 - [SWERVE DRIVE](https://www.chiefdelphi.com/uploads/default/original/3X/e/f/ef10db45f7d65f6d4da874cd26db294c7ad469bb.pdf) (PDF) by Ether.

 ## Using WPIlib
 Firstly, we need to create our kinematics and odometry objects.
-WPIlib has some documentation on how to construct your [kinematics object](https://docs.wpilib.org/en/stable/docs/software/kinematics-and-odometry/swerve-drive-kinematics.html) and your [odometry object](https://docs.wpilib.org/en/stable/docs/software/kinematics-and-odometry/swerve-drive-odometry.html), however I will also provide a simplified overview.
+WPIlib has some documentation on how to construct a [kinematics object](https://docs.wpilib.org/en/stable/docs/software/kinematics-and-odometry/swerve-drive-kinematics.html) and an [odometry object](https://docs.wpilib.org/en/stable/docs/software/kinematics-and-odometry/swerve-drive-odometry.html), however I will also provide a simplified overview.

 To do this, we need to specify the positions of each of the swerve modules.
 Then, we create our [`SwerveDriveKinematics`](https://first.wpi.edu/FRC/roborio/release/docs/java/edu/wpi/first/wpilibj/kinematics/SwerveDriveKinematics.html) and [`SwerveDriveOdometry`](https://first.wpi.edu/FRC/roborio/release/docs/java/edu/wpi/first/wpilibj/kinematics/SwerveDriveOdometry.html) objects, passing our kinematics object to the constructor of our odometry object.